BethAmiFoster/xell-reloaded/README.md

 * All CPU Cores are active and ready to run at full speed.
 * TinyEHCI is used, delivers full USB 2.0 speed when accessing mass storage media
 * lwip network stack upgraded to v1.4 Final - It's faster and DHCP is improved.
-* It can access the DVD-drive via DMA now: faster reading
+* It can access the DVD-drive via DMA: faster reading
-* It's possible to reload into XeLL now when you are inside a LibXenon Application
+* It's possible to reload into XeLL when you are inside a LibXenon Application
 * New HTTP web interface to retrieve nand dump.
 * Improved hardware initialization now allows chain-loading.
 * Supports upgrading with a 2-stage XeLL-Reloaded binary, named "updxell.bin"